Developing independent, confident young people

 Grace Darling Primary promotes physical health and wellbeing.
 A range of sporting events gives children opportunities to access a wide variety of sports after school hours and during lunch times.

-Please use the links in the drop down menu below to access further information about our curriculum.
+Please use the links below to access further information about our curriculum.
 Alternatively, if you have any specific questions about your child’s learning in a particular subject area, contact the school office on 01670 812019 and a member of staff will be happy to assist you.